 Vaccines are important

 - Polio is one example.
 Polio can result in paralysis and death.
 In the early 1950s, there were 15,000 cases of polio each year in the U.S. In 1955, the U.S. government gave permission to distribute a vaccine developed by Jonas Salk, MD.
 During the next 10 years, there was a large drop in polio cases.
-In 1994, the World Health Organization declared that polio is wiped out in the Americas.
+In 1994, the World Health Organization declared that polio was wiped out in the Americas.

 - Vaccinations are important for adults, too.
 Everyone should receive the new tetanus/pertussis vaccine and also get a yearly flu vaccine to help protect themselves and those around them.